lpiccinelli-eth/Velodepth/README.md

 ## News and ToDo

+There is a inconsistency between keyframe base model on keyframe in this and base model run from the original repo (creating blurry and worse init for VeloDepth).
+I am working on it and solve it ASAP.
 - [] Releasing training code.
 - [] Releasing evaluation datasets.
 - [x] `14.12.2025`: Model and code released.